implydata/druid-datagenerator/docs/genspec-states.md

 ## Generator states

-When the generator reaches a state, the following happens:
+When the worker reaches a state, the following happens:

 1. [Variable](./config-states.md#state-variables) values are set
 2. Based on a the [emitter description](./config-emitters), an event is emitted.